 May Is Community Living Month!

 Community Living Month is a province-wide annual awareness campaign to recognize the accomplishments of the Community Living movement.
-Join Community Living Ontario and our 100+ local associations across Ontario as we celebrate #CLInspiringPossibilities for the inclusion of people who have an intellectual disability and their families!
+Join Community Living Ontario and our 119 local associations across Ontario as we show why #InclusionMatters for people who have an intellectual disability and their families!

 What is Community Living?